Irreversible 2-conversion set in graphs of bounded degree: Irreversible 3-conversion set in toroidal grids

-Let the whole grid be filled by \btt.
-By Observation~\ref{obs:g}, there are $g$ white cycles after the filling.
-The idea of our construction is to merge the cycles into one long cycle by changing \btt{} to \bttx{} in the first column and the first $g-1$ rows; see Figure~\ref{fig:cykly}.
-Finally, we add one more black vertex to break the resulting cycle.
+Start with $T(3k,3l)$ filled with \btt{} as in Observation~\ref{obs:g}.
+The idea of our construction is to merge the $g$ cycles into one long cycle by changing \btt{} to \bttx{} in the intersection of the first column and the first $g-1$ rows; see Figure~\ref{fig:cykly}.
+Finally, we add one more black square to break the resulting unique white cycle.

-Observe that the small patterns used in (B) -- (F) just extend the size of the toroidal grid but do not change the structure of white cycles from the $3k \times 3l$ rectangle.
+Observe that the small patterns used in (B)--(F) just extend the size of the toroidal grid but do not change the structure of white cycles from the $3k \times 3l$ rectangle.
 Thus the argument for the case (A) can be easily extended to all the other cases.

 This finishes the construction for the general case.

 Now we assume without loss of generality that $n = 4$.
 Let $m = 2k + a$, where $a \in \{1,2\}$.
 We tile the rectangle $[0,0][2k-1,3]$ by a pattern \bdc.
 If $a = 1$ we place \bjcw{} at $[2k-1, 0]$ and if $a = 2$ we place \bdcd{} at $[2k, 0]$.
 The resulting grids are depicted in Figure~\ref{fig:ctyri}.